istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 {{< /text >}}

 {{< tip >}}
 Notice the block under `overlays`.
-You are patching the default `egressgateway` to deploy only that component with the new `readinessProbe`
+You are patching the default `egressgateway` to deploy only that component with the new `readinessProbe`.
 {{< /tip >}}

 Create the namespace where you will install the egress gateway: